FerRacimo/GRoSS/README.md

 Here is an example line for generating the above results.
 The main R script is RunMultiBranch.R and it requires the user to specify:
 - an input file (\*txt) specified with the -e option
-- a graph file specifying the topology of the graph, specified with the -r option.
+- a graph file describing the topology of the graph, specified with the -r option.
 This can be in the same format as the graph file that is used as input for qpGraph (Patterson et al. 2012), or the dotfile that can be outputted from qpGraph after fitting, but, in either case, the value of the fitted admixture weights must be correctly specified.
 - an output file on which to write the results, specified with the -o option

 We will use the same 1000 Genomes populations as in the example above, but limiting ourselves to chr22.
 First, unpack the input file KG_popfile_chr22.txt.gz.